Consolidating your super means moving all your super into one account. It makes your super easier to manage, and saves on fees.

 Don't rush to change super funds if:

-- your fund performed poorly in single year — judge its performance over five years or more
+- your fund performed poorly in a single year — judge its performance over five years or more

 - you're chasing last year's top-performing fund — it may not perform as well in coming years